 Foodal recommends Simply Organic’s Ground Ginger Root Powder (Certified Organic)

 The powdered or ground spice is similar in taste to the fresh variety, but lacks the citrusy undertones.
 This form works well in desserts and with squashes, such as butternut and acorn.
 Just a dash can kick a basic stew up a notch.
+It’s also great for use in homemade spice blends, like our Moroccan spice blend ras el hanout.

 Looking for a way to keep those dried spices organized?
 Head over here to read Foodal’s review of the best spice racks.